 ENGLISH 6980 Seminar in the Teaching of English -- 3 unit(s)

 Topic: Teaching Shakespeare in Secondary Schools

 Courses to be determined, as selected in consultation with English graduate faculty and TESS cohort students.
-Six units of coursework (two courses) to be completed each summer; three units of coursework (one course) to be completed each fall and spring.
+Six units of coursework (two courses) to be completed.

 Examples of courses offered in the past (3 units each):

 - Iowa Writing Project workshops offered at the 6000-level